telerik/blazor-docs/knowledge-base/grid-edit-selected-item.md

         public int EmployeeId { get; set; }
         public string Name { get; set; }
         public string Team { get; set; }

+        // example of comparing stored items (from editing or selection)
+        // with items from the current data source - IDs are used instead of the default references

         public override bool Equals(object obj)
         {